 Each spring, an Olympics of creativity takes place for grade school, high school, and college-aged kids, teams from around the world who come together on a U.S. college campus to showcase their creativity.

 The teams display their creativity in two ways.
 First, they solve a mind-twisting spontaneous problem, a problem they haven’t seen before but have only minutes to solve.
 The second level involves performing a solution to a long-term problem that they’ve worked on for months.

-This program, called “Odyssey of the Mind,” provides an opportunity for kids to showcase their creative thinking skills at local and state competitions, and possibly the World Finals. (see Odyssey of the Mind.)
+This program, called “Odyssey of the Mind,” provides an opportunity for kids to showcase their creative thinking skills at local and state competitions, and possibly the World Finals.

 Unfortunately Odyssey of the Mind (OM) isn’t available in all schools.
 It’s an extracurricular activity offered only at the schools where parents, teachers, and other volunteers commit a considerable investment of time outside of the classroom, usually after school and on weekends, coaching kids.

 Yet OM is exactly the type of program that supports divergent thinking, thinking that generates multiple, “out-of-the-box” solutions to problems.
 Instead of one right answer for every problem, divergent thinking creates multiple solutions.
-(For more information on divergent thinking, see Psychology of Creativity).
+For more information on divergent thinking, see psychology of creativity.

 Odyssey of the Mind

 For more than 25 years, Odyssey of the Mind (OM) has cultivated creativity and divergent thinking in students.
 Students have fun, working on teams, and learning how to solve problems as creatively, yet practically, as possible.